Why I write

 I write because growing up, the monsters didn’t wait for nightfall.
 They looked like silence when you needed comfort.
 Like shame handed down in polite conversation.
 Like systems that made some of us feel invisible unless we became something louder, brighter, or broken enough to be noticed.

-So when I sat down to write Tokoloshe, I didn’t want a villain.
+When I sat down to write Tokoloshe, I didn’t want a villain.
 I wanted a mirror.
-What happens when something feared for generations is just… misunderstood?What happens when power lives inside the very girl told she was ordinary?
+What happens when something feared for generations is just… misunderstood?
+What if power lives inside the very girl who is told she is ordinary?
+This exploration of character and culture is vital to the emotional depth of my stories.

-Fantasy gave me a place to put my grief, my rage, my hope.
-It gave me the freedom to ask dangerous questions and let magic answer in ways the world couldn’t.
-It let me imagine homes I’d never seen and create families I’d always been curious about.
+I write because I know what it means to feel alone.
+Fantasy gave me a place to put my grief, my rage, and my hope.
+It provided the freedom to ask dangerous questions, letting magic answer in ways the world couldn’t.
+It allowed me to imagine homes I’d never seen and to create families I had always been curious about.

 With ink-stained love,